Berlin U-Bahn rolling stock: G type cars

 While in West Berlin newer and newer vehicles were built and used, in East Berlin the pre-war A-I and A-II trains were still running.
 Finally, in 1975 the Thälmannplatz — Pankow route got four prototypes of the new GI double multiple unit, called Gustav in popular parlance.
 As before, the seats were located alongside the train walls.
 The top speed was 70 km/h.
 The smallest unit of these trains were half trains made up of two double multiple units.
 After intensive testing the LEW Hennigsdorf factory began manufacturing the trains.
 The production models had lower side windows and a changed front, but were technically the same.
 114 cars were built until 1982.
 There were 24 more, but those were delivered to Greece for a railway line there.
 They were returned to Berlin in 1984/85.
 The GII trains were returned to Athens in 1997.

 In 1988 a new batch of GI-trains was delivered, but with technical changes that made coupling them with the older cars impossible.
 Because of these changes the new trains were called GI/1.
 Their popular nickname was Gisela.
-A speciality of these cars was the fact that they had only two doors per side, unlike the other Kleinprofil trains, which had three.
+A speciality of these cars was that they had only two doors per side, unlike the other Kleinprofil trains, which had three.
 All the older G stock were sold to Pyongyang (GI), the G cars went for scrap, and all the GI/1 trains were refurbished into GI/1E from 2005 to 2007 in order to extend the lifespan.